ncatlab/nlab-content/pages/24636.md

 Given a [[quiver]] $Q$, a potential for $Q$ is a cyclically invariant element in its path algebra or its completion.
 Cyclic invariance means that it is a linear combination of cyclic paths; cyclic invariance can be in a ${\mathbf Z}_2$-graded sense in which case it is called a superpotential.
 This is in agreement with another notion of a superpotential in [[Donaldson-Thomas theory]].
+The space of superpotentials has a [[necklace Lie algebra]] structure.

 It is introduced in